 Detectability improves as the following decrease:

 To reduce so many variables down to a readable plot, we must make a few assumptions.
 For the transmitter, we use current values: transmitter power of 350 kW and antenna gain (sensitivity) of 7 K/Jy.
 In an ideal world, the transmitter power would be close to 1 MW with an antenna gain of 10 K/Jy, but klystron/generator failures and warping of the primary reflector during Hurricane Maria have reduced these values substantially.
-For the receiver, we use the effective area of the telescope (proportional to the antenna gain) and a system temperature of 24 K. For the target, often we only have an estimate of its absolute magnitude H ahead of observations, so we translate to a diameter based on a visual albedo of 0.2 and also assume a radar albedo of 0.1.
-The sub-radar latitude is also rarely known in advance, so we assume an equatorial view.
+For the receiver, we use the effective area of the telescope (proportional to the antenna gain) and a system temperature of 24 K. For the target, often we only have an estimate of its absolute magnitude H ahead of observations, but we translate H to a diameter by assuming a visual albedo of 0.2.
+We also assume a radar albedo of 0.1.
+The sub-radar latitude is rarely known in advance, so we assume an equatorial view.
 This leaves distance to the target, diameter, and rotation period as the remaining variables, which are used in the figure above to illustrate how detectable an object is with the Arecibo planetary radar system.

 Why is there a kink?
 This relates to why slowing an object down to zero rotation (an infinite rotation period) does not make the signal-to-noise infinite.
 The strength of the echo signal does not depend on the rotation state of the object, but the noise does!
 The integration time afforded to a radar observations is typically limited to the round-trip time for light to reach and return from the target minus the time required to switch from transmitting to receiving.
-The inverse of the integration time is the finest frequency resolution possible for the observations.
+The inverse of the integration time is the finest frequency resolution possible for the observation.
 If an object rotates slowly enough, its echo bandwidth can be less than the frequency resolution resulting in an unresolved echo.
 Since the noise component relates to the thermal noise of the receiver across the echo bandwidth, eventually the noise bandwidth reaches a lower limit of twice the frequency resolution.
 Tracing one of the red lines to smaller sizes with longer rotation periods, the echo bandwidth will eventually become unresolved.
 At this point, the SNR is no longer a function of the rotation period.
 In fact, it means that there is no rotation period that allows smaller objects to produce the desired SNR!
 Hence, the kink that makes the red line vertical.
 One way to mitigate this issue is to run a bistatic radar observation where the transmitter and receiver are not co-located, such as when Arecibo transmits and the Green Bank Telescope receives the echo.
 In a bistatic setup, the integration time becomes arbitrary because the transmitter and receiver are always on and no longer need to switch back and forth.
 Longer integration times allow for finer frequency resolutions and push the kink in the lines further down and to the left to smaller objects and longer rotation periods.
 Of course, one must also adjust the figure to use the effective area of Green Bank and the system temperature of their receiver.
 Fun fact: for objects about 2 or 3 lunar distances away, an Arecibo/Green Bank bistatic setup has about the same signal-to-noise as an Arecibo monostatic setup because the increased integration time cancels out the reduced receiving area of the smaller Green Bank Telescope (and you get better frequency resolution)!